 Business Email Compromise

-Always be wary and on the lookout for suspicious activity, and leverage internal controls to guard against unauthorized payment activity.
+- The funds are sent to the fraudster instead of a legitimate payee.
+Fraudsters are clever—employees must always be wary and on the lookout for suspicious activity, and businesses must leverage internal controls to guard against unauthorized payment activity.

 Best Practices to Protect Against BEC Scams

 Educate Your Employees

 You and your employees are the first line of defense against BEC, and you should educate yourselves about warning signs, safe practices, proper procedures for funds transfers, and responses to a suspected takeover.
 Potential Fraud Indicators:

 - Funds transfer requests marked “urgent” or “confidential”